 Vigorously cut back plants every three or four years to rejuvenate the growth.

 Aphids and spider mites are the most common pests.
 Chemical insecticides or pesticidal soaps are the best treatment.

 Ivy is a common houseplant, which is somewhat surprising since it is considerably more finicky indoors than it is outdoors.
 Ivy doesn't much like the artificially warmed, dry air found in most heated and air-conditioned homes today.
 Nevertheless, ivies continue to be seen throughout garden centers because of their beauty.
 Properly grown, ivies make wonderful trailing plants, climbing plants, and even indoor topiaries.

-- Light: In both winter and summer summer, ivy likes bright light but avoid direct sunlight in summer.
+In both winter and summer, ivy likes bright light but avoid direct sunlight in summer.
 In winter, plants may accept a bit of direct sunlight.

-- Water: Potted ivy prefers moist, humid conditions, but not soaking.
-Don’t let the soil dry out and keep evenly moist.
+Potted ivy prefers moist, humid conditions, but not soaking.
+Don’t let the soil dry out and keep it evenly moist.

-- Feeding: During growing season, feed with controlled-release fertilizer or biweekly with weak liquid fertilizer.]
+During growing season, feed with controlled-release fertilizer or biweekly with weak liquid fertilizer.

-- Repotting: Repot small ivy plants every year into fresh potting soil, or every other year for larger plants.
-Old, tired plants can be refreshed and planted back into same containers.
+Repot small ivy plants every year into fresh potting soil, or every other year for larger plants.
+Old, tired plants can be refreshed and planted back into their same containers.

 The vast majority of ivies seen in garden centers are so-called true ivy, from the genus Hedera.
 There are actually 15 species of Hedera, but H. helix is the star as far as cultivated plants are concerned.
 It has been extensively hybridized into a number of interesting leaf patterns and shapes.
 Growth requirements for all Hedera ivies are similar.